krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 <h1>{{"{{ 'MSG_GREET_WITH_PARAM'"}} | {{"translate: 'world'"}}  }}</h1>
 ```

-You can inject `TranslateService` anywhere for dynamic translations:
+You can inject `TranslateService` anywhere for translations in code:

 ```java
 @Component(...)